 In these spots, you should be looking to take advantage of aggressive play and be shoving yourself, much rather than calling all-ins from your opponents.
 This way you put a lot of pressure on your opponents, and if they know the basics of independent chip model, they will have to fold many hands just because it is mathematically incorrect to take big gambles on the direct bubble or big pay jump by calling.

 If you are already in the money and have guaranteed a profit, the ICM pressure is usually much lower.
 Thus, you should always consider this when making decisions based on ICM and time your aggression carefully.

 What Are The Biggest Risks When You Use Poker ICM?

 Poker ICM strategy is undoubtedly a useful tool for poker players, especially when it comes to SNGs.
 Most of the successful players in this format are using the model and have built a strategy around it.
 However, that does not mean you should rely solely on ICM.

 Obviously, this strategy will help you make mathematically correct decisions, but sometimes the table dynamics and style of your opponents could create opportunities to get the tremendous value that is not calculated by ICM.
 It could be compared to GTO poker strategy versus exploitative play, with the first option you are guaranteed not to lose money, but you can win more if you follow the second one in the right way.

-Thus, you are risking to leave some money on the table by blindly following independent chip model strategy, but you still should know it very well and then compare your options.
+Thus, you are risking to leave some money on the table by blindly following the independent chip model strategy, but you still should know it very well and then compare your options.

 If you are planning to play tournaments or SNG, you need to master big blind play, c-betting strategies and much more.
-However, learning ICM poker strategy is a must.
-Nowadays, the games are really competent, and you should utilize every weapon you can find.
+However, learning the ICM poker strategy is a must.
+Nowadays, games are really competent, and you should utilize every weapon you can find.
 Independent chip model is definitely one of the most powerful ones and should be part of your arsenal.